pearsonca/scala-commsim/index.md

 {% endhighlight %}

 {% highlight scala %}
-trait GetsDirections {
+trait GetsDirections extends GoesToLocations {
   // occasionally receive orders to go somewhere
-}
+  //  re-use GoesToLocations machinery for recording visit }
 {% endhighlight %}

-We also need a *Universe* to issue new IDs, as well as provide direction on meetings.
+We also need a `Universe` - an entity outside of the data we could plausibly attain - to provide direction on meetings.

 {% highlight scala %}
 class Universe extends Actor with TimeSensitive {